"Exotic" Smoking Practices (Hookah, Bidis and Clove Cigarettes)

 Bidis or "beedies"

-These unfiltered, flavored cigarettes are mainly imported from and used in India.
-Even though bidis contain less tobacco than regular cigarettes, they deliver higher levels of nicotine (the addictive chemical in tobacco) and other harmful substances, such as tar, ammonia, and carbon monoxide.
+These unfiltered, sometimes flavored cigarettes are mainly imported from and used in India.
+They contain higher concentrations of nicotine, tar, and carbon monoxide than standard cigarettes.
 Because they are thinner than regular cigarettes, they require about 3 times as many puffs per cigarette, and also require deeper puffs than are used during smoking of standard cigarettes.
 Bidis seem to have all of the same health risks of regular cigarettes, if not more.
 Bidi smokers have much higher risks of heart attacks, chronic bronchitis, and some cancers than non-smokers.
 Bidi smoking is associated with lung, mouth, laryngeal (voice box), esophageal, and stomach cancers.
 The health risks are increased as the amount smoked and the number of years one has smoked increases.

 Hookah (water pipes)